shbisson/OverPutney/README.md

  * It displays altitude, ground speed and heading information of the airplane at it's closest point to the bot.
  * Gives different hashtags depending on altitude, speed and time of day.
  * Adds aircraft registration, type, and owner using [Josh Douch's ICAO hex lookup APIs](https://api.joshdouch.me/).
+ * Adds destination and origin airports where available, using new APIs from Josh.

 ## Dependencies
 * Uses [tar1090](https://github.com/wiedehopf/tar1090) for ADSB message decoding, airplane tracking, and webserving.